zszabo-rh/lightspeed-stack/README.md

 [![Tag](https://img.shields.io/github/v/tag/lightspeed-core/lightspeed-stack)](https://github.com/lightspeed-core/lightspeed-stack/releases/tag/0.1.3)

 Lightspeed Core Stack (LCS) is an AI-powered assistant that provides answers to product questions using backend LLM services, agents, and RAG databases.

+The service includes comprehensive user data collection capabilities for various types of user interaction data, which can be exported to Red Hat's Dataverse for analysis using the companion [lightspeed-to-dataverse-exporter](https://github.com/lightspeed-core/lightspeed-to-dataverse-exporter) service.

 <!-- vim-markdown-toc GFM -->